 Faculty members may submit reserve requests to the library on a Reserve Request and Copyright Compliance Form.
 The form is available at the library circulation desk.
 Within two weeks of the receipt of the request the library will complete and send to the faculty member a status update on the reserve request.
 The status of the request may take on one of the following forms:

-A faculty member or dean may make a request to the Dean of Academic Services to place a serial title on reserve.
-Upon receipt of this request, the Dean of Academic Services will present the request to the academic deans.
-Once it is determined that moving a serial title to reserves will not adversely impact other disciplines or departments, the Dean of Academic Services will approve the request.
+A faculty member or dean may make a request to the Dean of Library and Instructional Services to place a serial title on reserve.
+Upon receipt of this request, the Dean of Library and Instructional Services will present the request to the academic deans.
+Once it is determined that moving a serial title to reserves will not adversely impact other disciplines or departments, the Dean of Library and Instructional Services will approve the request.
 Serial titles will remain on reserve until a request to remove a serial title from reserves is presented.
 The same procedure will be followed when removing a title from reserve.
-An individual issue or issues of a serial title may not be placed on reserve.
+Individual issues of serial titles may not be placed on reserve.